UWCNuclear/UbuntuSetUp/README.md

     sudo apt-cache search grace
     sudo apt install grace

 Step 7.
-Install the text editor "emacs" by typing in the terminal:
+Install the text editor "gedit" by typing in the terminal:

-    sudo apt install emacs
+    sudo apt install gedit

-*Test*: Type "emacs" in the terminal
+*Test*: Type "gedit" in the terminal

 *More support*:	https://wiki.ubuntu.com/WSL and Google